 5. Imagine you want to make a hard boiled egg sandwich.
 Which of the following two actions is more relevant?
 [Motive Urgency – Demand on something with pressing necessity]

-A. Mary tells you that you have ran out of eggs.
+A. Mary tells you that you have run out of eggs.

-B. Mary tells you that you have ran out of pickles.
+B. Mary tells you that you have run out of pickles.

 C. Equally relevant.